RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/Programming Agents and Environments in CARLA.md

 This is a short tutorial on using agents and traffic tools in CARLA.
 This wiki contains details about:
 1. Spawning Vehicles in CARLA
-2. Controlling these spawned Vehicles in CARLA's PID controllers.
+2. Controlling these spawned Vehicles using CARLA's PID controllers.

 ## Pre-requisites
 We assume that you have installed CARLA according to instructions on the website.